HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-While synchronous `XMLHttpRequest` is only used on 2.5% of mobile pages and 2.8% of desktop pages, its continued use—no matter how small—is still a signal that some legacy applications may be relying on this outdated method that harms the user experience.
+While synchronous XHR is only used on 2.5% of mobile pages and 2.8% of desktop pages, its continued use—no matter how small—is still a signal that some legacy applications may be relying on this outdated method that harms the user experience.

-Avoid using synchronous `XMLHttpRequest`, and `XMLHttpRequest` in general. `fetch` is a much more ergonomic alternative that lacks synchronous functionality by design.
-Your pages will perform better without synchronous `XMLHttpRequest`, and we hope someday to see this number fall to zero.
+Avoid using synchronous XHR, and XHR in general. `fetch` is a much more ergonomic alternative that lacks synchronous functionality by design.
+Your pages will perform better without synchronous XHR, and we hope someday to see this number fall to zero.

-### document.write
+### `document.write`

-Before the introduction of DOM insertion methods (`[appendChild](https://developer.mozilla.org/docs/Web/API/Node/appendChild)` and others, for example), `[document.write](https://developer.mozilla.org/en-US/docs/Web/API/Document/write)` was used to insert content into the document at the position the `document.write` was made.
+Before the introduction of DOM insertion methods ([`appendChild`](https://developer.mozilla.org/docs/Web/API/Node/appendChild) and others, for example), [`document.write`](https://developer.mozilla.org/en-US/docs/Web/API/Document/write) was used to insert content at the position the `document.write` was made in the document.

 `document.write` is very problematic.
 For one, it blocks the HTML parser, and is problematic for a number of other reasons [the HTML spec itself warns about](https://html.spec.whatwg.org/multipage/dynamic-markup-insertion.html#document.write()).
 On slow connections, blocking document parsing to append nodes in this way creates performance problems that are entirely avoidable.